 I was left lying on the deck in a daze.
 After some time of drifting in the darkness, hearing no sounds of leakage, cracking or sloshing, I dared to hope that my boat was intact.

 My relief was short-lived, as I soon realized I was alone.
-I called out Luke’s name, and then listened, over and over, until my voice gave out.
+I called out Luke’s name, again and again, and then listened, over and over, until my voice gave out.
 I searched the boat then, and found him in the forward bunk, bruised, bleeding and unconscious, but alive.

 We drifted for days afterward, I made repairs, stowed our scattered gear, took what readings the soot-filled sky would allow, and nursed young Luke back to health.
 With no broken bones or serious puncture wounds, his condition steadily improved.
 Until one day, he was sitting up while I fetched him some soup.
 I set the bowl on a table, and sat on the edge of the bunk.
 “Tell me now, Luke.
 What’s your real name?”

 Luke’s face turned florid, knowing what I knew.
 She stuck her chin out defiantly and said, “Lucille Sutter, sir.
 You can call me Lucy.”

 Before she could object, I kissed her full on the lips.